Home

 The same system writes the code, picks the tests, runs them, interprets the output, and drafts the summary the reviewer sees.
 That's not review.
 That's self-certification.

-The distinction is simple: decorative governance makes you feel safer.
+Decorative governance makes you feel safer.
 Mechanical governance changes what the system can do.

 Looks governed Actually governed